Program Coordinator: Ermine Leader, Ph.D. (email@example.com).

 Counselling & Disability Services (CDS) at York University provides psychological and academic support services to members of the York University community.
 Included among the services provided are personal counselling (individual, group, couple), assistance in the development of learning skills, specialized support to university-able students with learning, mental health, physical, sensory and medical disabilities, and various consultative and outreach activities to the York University community including critical incident responding.
 Our clients are undergraduate and graduate students registered at the university, and consultations with faculty and staff occur as required.

 Personal Counselling Services offers an intensive eight and one-half month training program in counselling/psychotherapy to psychology and social work students who are at the masters and doctoral levels in their education and attending accredited universities in Canada or the USA.
 We provide a practicum placement of 500 plus hours for 15 interns.
 There are psychologists/psychological associates available for supervision of psychology interns as well as social workers who supervise social work interns.
-Supervisors are registered with the College of Psychologists of Ontario or with the College of Social Workers and Social Service Workers of Ontario.
+We now also registered psychotherapists who are apart of our supervision team.
+Supervisors are registered with the College of Psychologists of Ontario or with the College of Social Workers and Social Service Workers of Ontario or with the College of Registered Psychotherapists of Ontario.
 Collectively, the staff work from a variety of theoretical schools including but not limited to Person Centred, Cognitive Behavioural, Experiential, Adlerian, Humanistic and Systemic.

 Our focus is on training interns to be generalists as they develop their own personal approaches to counselling.
 Supervision is tailored to the needs of interns whether this is their first or last placement.
 We welcome those who are at the beginning of their training as well as those who come with advanced clinical experience.
 We offer a number of learning experiences: intake consultation/assessments, crisis intervention, exposure to and training in various theoretical models of counselling/psychotherapy for individuals, couples and groups.
 Opportunities are available to work with a wide variety of client populations and presenting problems including but not limited to coping with developmental milestones, anxiety disorders, depression, sequelae of present and historic trauma, chronic physical illness, sexuality, relationship difficulties, crossing borders and cultures.